AlvaroEtxague/yoga-app/README.md

 - There are 2 youtube videos with yoga exercises which were picked at random:
     - https://www.youtube.com/watch?v=7OJY0iQwzoo
     - https://www.youtube.com/watch?v=yetbSrCW1TQ
+- Text content was taken from several yoga websites such as: www.gaia.com, yoga.ie and others.
+- All teachers and yoga courses are fake.

 ### Resources:
 - udemy.com: